Skip to main content

 Research synthesisLow evidenceModerate effect3 studies · 3 beneficial · 0 neutral · 0 harmful

-• Studied populations: patients with chronic kidney disease, athletes
+• Studied populations: general adult humans, patients with chronic kidney disease, athletes

 Caveats: Evidence base is small (only 3 studies) — conclusions should be considered preliminary.
-All three studies are reviews, not primary clinical trials, and no individual study reported statistical significance or provided extractable dose/form data.
+All three studies are reviews, not primary trials, and none reported statistically significant findings or provided dose-response data, limiting the specificity of the conclusions.
 Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).

 3 of 3 papers